jbbertt/Monte-Maria/README.md

 The function of the first is folder is the system itselt the UI and the commands.
 The function of the second file is the class used to produced .class file that be needed to encapsulate data.
 The third folder is the backup file of the recent database state.

+The IDE I use is sharp develop and in the database is postresql.